Ultimate Guide to Kauai

 Snorkeling & Scuba Diving in Poipu

-Local's Tip: We suggest using bio-degradable sunscreen in an effort to protect the fish and coral reef from the damaging chemicals of "regular" sunscreen.
+Kauai Tip: We suggest using reef-friendly sunscreen in an effort to protect the fish and coral reef from the damaging chemicals of "regular" sunscreen.
 The fish and the locals with thank you!

 Fishing on Kauai

-For some of the best deep-sea fishing in Hawaii, Kauai is one of the best islands to experience an epic catch!
-Visitors can cruise Kauai's magnificent coastline and enjoy the thrill of catching large ahi tuna, ono, mahi mahi, skipjack tuna or even pacific blue marlin.
+For some of the best deep-sea fishing in Hawaii.
+On Kauai, visitors can cruise the island's magnificent coastline and enjoy the thrill of catching large ahi tuna, ono, mahi mahi, skipjack tuna, or even pacific blue marlin.

 Kauai Vacation Rentals